Unusual things to do in London: hidden gems and quirky spots

 Go upstairs to see the incredible marble carvings and take your time, appreciate the art and the craftsmanship and absorb the peaceful atmosphere.

-There’s a chance to see the sacred deities several times a day (check the website for details), so try to time your visit accordingly.
+There’s a chance to see the sacred deities several times a day.

 If you’re in the mood to educate yourself about Hinduism, go into the exhibition rooms.